E-Mail Policy

 The college's e-mail system has proven to be an excellent tool for enhancing communication.
 Our policy is a modified version of a policy statement prepared by the university's Computer Policy Committee, reviewed by the University Faculty Senate and the Office of the Vice Chancellor for Legal Affairs.

 Individual users broadcasting e-mail messages (i.e., announcements being sent to all or most campus users) are not permitted.
-If you have an announcement regarding a matter of widespread institutional interest, forward it via e-mail to the Office of Marketing and Communications.
+If you have an announcement regarding a matter of widespread institutional interest, forward it via e-mail to the Office of Communications and Marketing.
 Allow at least two days for the announcement to be broadcast via e-mail.
-Because the college’s policy prohibits “the use of computer resources for profit making” and similar “private purposes,” unsolicited e-mails sent to all or most campus users inviting them to purchase goods and/or services are not permitted.
+Because the college's policy prohibits "the use of computer resources for profit making" and similar "private purposes," unsolicited e-mails sent to all or most campus users inviting them to purchase goods and/or services are not permitted.

 Examples of Inappropriate Uses of E-mail